oanguenot/JSONgle/README.md

 The mandatory parameter is the identifier of the recipient.
 Depending on how your server dispatch the message it can be the user id or any information that allows to contact the right recipient.
 This information will be used to fill the field `to` in the message sent.
 The `from` will contain your id as defined in the user identity paragraph.

 The method accepts a second optional parameter which is the media used.
 This is used to alert the recipient about the kind of call you want to initiate.
 If not provided, the default media used is `MEDIA.AUDIO`.
+There is no check with the media used in the call.

 ```js
 jsongle.call(id, JSONGle.MEDIA.AUDIO);